sdsds222/HZip-Mamba/README.md

 1. **Kernel-based blocking**: Use convolutional kernels to merge segments of similar properties into a block; then incorporate the structural parameters from the kernel outputs to more precisely control the gating (g_f) and (g_b).
 (The block data can reuse the block maps from Flexible Block Mamba.)
 2. **Dynamic adaptive kernels**: Use a Receptive Field Controller (RFC) to predict kernel size and configuration based on the inputs and the bidirectional outputs.
 This further enhances model flexibility, allowing it to adaptively adjust the context window size according to the task or data characteristics.
+3. Removing the $\text{Abs}$ function from $G$ offers a greater advantage in trend-sensitive tasks, but requires addressing negative values and noise issues; it is therefore suitable for time series forecasting or scenarios with a high signal-to-noise ratio.

 ## 双向mamba融合设想： HZip-Mamba